Atlanticopristis: Paleoecology

-Atlanticopristis originates from the Alcântara Formation, which is dated to the Cenomanian stage of the Middle Cretaceous Period, sometime between 100.5 and 93.9 million years ago.
-Like most modern sawfishes, it inhabited an estuarine environment of fresh to brackish water.
-Atlanticopristis likely came from the shallow marine regions of the southern Atlantic Ocean, and periodically entered estuarine waters.
+Atlanticopristis originates from the Alcântara Formation, which is dated to the Cenomanian stage of the Late Cretaceous, sometime between 100.5 and 93.9 million years ago.
+The formation, composed of Cretaceous sediments, outcrops at the coastline of the São Marcos Bay, and documents the separation of South America and Africa; while presenting a large quantity and variety of continental and marine vertebrates.
+Fossils from the Alcântara Formation are highly diverse and plentiful, yet often fragmentary.
+The describers of Atlanticopristis suggested that the taxon likely came from the shallow marine regions of the southern Atlantic Ocean, and periodically entered estuarine waters.
 The area that is now Laje do Coringa locality would have comprised tidal estuaries of rivers and lagoons, alongside these would have been large forests of conifers, horsetails, and ferns.

-The animal would have shared its habitat with freshwater, marine, and estuarine fish like the closely related sclerorynchid Onchopristis numidus; Mawsonia gigas, a large coelacanth; Myliobatis sp. (of uncertain species), a ray; as well as many species of bony fishes, ray-finned fishes, and lungfish.
-Marine invertebrates were prominent in the region, as shown by the many mollusc genera discovered in the deposits.
-Atlanticopristis remains have also been found in association with those of land-based animals like crocodilians and dinosaurs, among these are two members of Spinosauridae (a family of crocodile-like dinosaurs); Oxalaia quilombensis, and Spinosaurus sp.
-An indeterminate Carcharodontosaurus species is known from the deposits, along with other small-to-medium-sized theropods, and the mesoeucrocodylian Coringasuchus anisodontis.
+Atlanticopristis would have shared its habitat with freshwater, marine, and estuarine fish like the closely related sclerorynchoid Onchopristis cf. O. numida, the large coelacanth Mawsonia gigas, the ray Myliobatis sp. and numerous species of bony fishes, ray-finned fishes, lungfish and marine invertebrates which were prominent in the region, as shown by the many mollusc genera discovered in the deposits.
+Its remains have also been found in association with those of land-based animals like crocodilians and dinosaurs, including the spinosaurid Oxalaia quilombensis along with other indeterminate theropods and the mesoeucrocodylian Coringasuchus anisodontis.

-The paleoecological situation in Cenomanian Brazil highly resembles that of Middle Cretaceous north Africa, particularly the Kem Kem and Bahariya Formations; many of the same biota can be found in both north Africa and northeastern Brazil.
-This is a result of Gondwana, a supercontinent that comprised Africa and South America, after their separation, the taxa on each landmass would have continued to evolve separately; contributing to small anatomical differences between the transoceanic taxa.
+The paleoecological situation in Cenomanian Brazil highly resembles that of Cenomanian North Africa, particularly the Kem Kem Beds and Bahariya Formation, where many of the same or similar biota can be found in both regions.
+Researchers have suggested that after the separation of Gondwana, a supercontinent that included Africa and South America, the taxa on each landmass would have continued to evolve separately, contributing to small anatomical differences between the transoceanic taxa.